 G2 Minimum Maximum

 Number of credits per term a student can take for the

 stated full-time tuition 12 18

 G3 Yes No

-03 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
-103 110
+Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
+Only for College of Pharmacy Students

+•

-G4 Г Yes No
+G4 Yes No

 Do tuition and fees vary by undergraduate instructional program?

-%

-If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
+If yes, what percentage of full-time undergraduates pay